rachelandrew/gridbugs/README.md

 _Also, please raise an issue if I am wrong about any of these_ or you have more info or examples to add.
 Quite possibly I've pointed the finger at the wrong UA or missed a change in the spec.
 Help to make the list accurate appreciated!

+## This is not CSS Grid technical support

+Please raise issues about interop issues where you have already been through the process of creating a **Reduced Test Case** to check that the issue isn't something in your code.
+If you want to learn about CSS Grid Layout then check out [Grid by Example](https://gridbyexample.com) where I have video tutorials, small examples and links to other resources.
+I will answer more general grid questions on my [AMA](https://github.com/rachelandrew/cssgrid-ama) when time allows.
+I also have information regarding [fallbacks for older browsers](https://rachelandrew.co.uk/archives/2017/07/04/is-it-really-safe-to-start-using-css-grid-layout/).

 ## The bugs